 Parents are advised by safety experts to always choose a 'firm' mattress to minimise the risk of sudden unexpected death in infancy (SUDI).
 But until very recently there was no agreed definition of 'firmness'.

-The good news is that there is now a standard test method for firmness, AS/NZS 8811.1:2013 Method 1: Sleep Surfaces – Test for firmness.
-However, it's not mandatory for cot mattress makers (or makers of any other infant sleep surface, such as a bassinet) to meet this standard.
+The good news is that there's a standard test method for firmness, AS/NZS 8811.1:2013 Method 1: Sleep Surfaces – Test for firmness.
+However, it's not yet mandatory for cot mattress makers (or makers of any other infant sleep surface, such as a bassinet) to meet this standard.
 In recent years we've seen an increasing number of manufacturers claim compliance, but not always.
 This means consumers still don't know whether a cot mattress is safe.